Front cover of Culture 6 October 2002

 So if you feel like eating eggs for breakfast every day, these stories illustrate that there is not really much reason why you shouldn't.

-Incidentally, I get through a couple of dozen extra-large eggs a week — and have been doing so for over a quarter of a century.
-Mind you, I'm only in my 70s.
+Incidentally, I get through a couple of dozen extra-large eggs a week — and have been doing so for over half a century.
+And I am still here!
+Mind you, I am only in my late 70s (although that is longer than either my father or his father lived).
+I strongly believe that eggs, which contain all the materials needed to build a complete animal, are probably the best food it is possible to get.